DefinitelyMaybe/DefinitelyMaybe.github.io/README.md

 3. Integrate <a href:external href="https://www.npmjs.com/package/seolint">seolint</a>
 4. Add a project
    1. Do a Svelte.kit project i.e. how I made this website
+   2. Remake maths playground
+   3. Add images at larger screen sizes
-   2. Make a project talking about the algorithms from the SimonDev project
+   4. Make a project talking about the algorithms from the SimonDev project
-   3. Do a small svelte-cubed project
+   5. Do a small svelte-cubed project
-   4. Show off an API
+   6. Show off an API
 5. Make use of icons? https://github.com/antfu/unplugin-icons
 6. Stylelint for Postcss? https://youtu.be/WhCXiEwdU1A?t=46